-\begin{openprob} \emph{What are the fundamental limits of noiseless group testing in the linear regime with partial recovery and/or constant error probability?}
+\emph{(a) {\bf (Solved)} What are the fundamental limits of noiseless group testing in the linear regime with exact recovery and a constant error probability in $(0,1)$?}

+\emph{(b) {\bf (Remains open)} What are the fundamental limits of noiseless group testing in the linear regime with approximate recovery?}

 In Section \ref{sec:linear}, we discussed the linear regime $k \sim \beta n$, and showed that in the nonadaptive setting with exact recovery and the small-error criterion (i.e., asymptotically vanishing error probability), it is optimal to test every item individually.
-While this is a seemingly very negative result, it is not the end of the story -- it remains plausible that considerably fewer tests may be required if either (i) one does not insist on exact recovery, but instead allows some false negatives and/or false positives in the reconstruction, or (ii) one does not insist on the error probability approaching zero, but instead tolerates it converging to some fixed constant in $(0,1)$

-The fact that partial recovery is possible with vanishing error probability when $T \sim k\log_2\frac{n}{k}$ in the sublinear regime for all $\alpha \in (0,1)$ (see Section \ref{sec:partial}) suggests that it should remain possible at least as $\beta \to 0$ in the linear regime.
-In the regime $k \le \Theta(n^{0.409})$ with exact recovery, the {\em strong converse} (e.g., see Remark \ref{rem:universal}) indicates that any target error probability $\epsilon \in (0,1)$ yields the same asymptotic number of tests, corresponding to the counting bound.
-However, the picture in the linear regime is potentially very different, and this direction is yet to be explored. \end{openprob}
+However, these results do not rule out the possibility of using fewer tests when the allowed error probability is a fixed constant, e.g., $0.1$ or $0.5$.
+As discussed in Section \ref{sec:lin_nonada}, it is now known from \cite{bay2022optimal} that allowing some error probability does not help much.
+Specifically, for arbitrarily small $\eta > 0$, at least $n(1-\eta)$ tests are needed to avoid having the error probability approach one as $n \to \infty$.

+On the other hand, Tan, Tan, and Scarlett~\cite{Tan2022} showed that significantly fewer tests suffice for high-probability \emph{approximate recovery}, particularly when $\beta$ is small in the relation $k \sim \beta n$.
+However, there still remains significant room for further results, including both converse results and improved achievability results.
+Hence, we label this problem as still being largely open.